 We all want to feed our pets a high-quality diet, but in recent years, pet owners have experienced increasing pressure from brand marketers, breeders, trainers, and some veterinary health care providers to feed a wide range of specialty diets.
 What are the best pet food choices?
 Are the most expensive brands the best?
 Will your pet be less healthy if you choose a less expensive brand?

 Are some types of diets better pet food choices?

 Every pet is different, and choice of diet will depend on species, breed, age, activity level, health status, and pet/owner preference.
-Although there are certainly differences in quality of ingredients among brands, pet foods labeled as “complete,” “balanced,” “100% nutritious,” or that claim to be adequate as a sole source of nutrition must meet FDA nutritional standards.
+There are certainly differences in quality of ingredients among brands.
+But pet foods labeled as “complete,” “balanced,” “100% nutritious,” or that claim to be adequate as a sole source of nutrition must all meet FDA nutritional standards.

 According to veterinary nutritionists, there is little evidence that a special diet such as grain free or raw is healthier for the average pet.
 In fact, there is mounting evidence that such diets may be linked to dilated cardiomyopathy in susceptible breeds.
 There’s nothing wrong with feeding a nutritionally balanced raw or homemade diet.
 But you shouldn’t feel guilty if you are not able to provide this type of specialty diet.

 Are more expensive brands safer?